![]() |

 ONLINE_TOOLS | OFF | build & install tools used during experiment data taking |

-build option (see above) is given will be installed.All options are handled by the cmake/HandleBuildOptions.cmake
+WITH_*_DATASETS=ON build option (see above) is given will be installed.All options are handled by the cmake/HandleBuildOptions.cmake module, which sets the value of variables

 set(WITH_[option] yes)

 which are visible in all subprojects, and can be used to control what gets built.
-These variables are used to set preprocessor directives in the KVConfig.h
+These variables are used to set preprocessor directives in the KVConfig.h header file (see Useful C++ Pre-processor Symbols), such as

 #define WITH_[option]

-which can be used in any C/C++ source with #include "KVConfig.h"
+which can be used in any C/C++ source with #include "KVConfig.h".

-, etc.) are each in a subdirectory of the main project.
+The subprojects (src/core, src/indra, etc.) are each in a subdirectory of the main project.
 The build system for each is the same.
-In the top-level CMakeLists.txt
+In the top-level CMakeLists.txt file for each subproject is a call to the function

 which is defined in cmake/KaliVedaMacros.cmake

-Subproject | Target | Exported target | Library |
+| Subproject | Target | Exported target | Library |

 src/core | kaliveda | kaliveda::kaliveda | libkaliveda.so |